 A construction acronym used to identify a weekly planning meeting during which a Weekly Work Plan is developed.

-A Sequential Task that must precede a Successor Sequential Task.
+A Sequential Production Task that must precede a Successor Sequential Production Task.
+A Loqust Production Graph® can visually display the following Predecessor relationships:

 Most meaningfully represented as Work Quantity expressed in its Native Unit of Measure over time such as cubic yards per day.
-While Production can be expressed utilizing the Normalized Unit of Measure, it is less meaningful however it does have use in illustrating certain concepts of Production Control.
+While Production can be expressed utilizing the Normalized Unit of Measure, it is less meaningful.
+However, this does have use in illustrating certain concepts of Production Control.
+Loqust recommends the use of weekly production measurement to correspond to weekly planning meetings.

-When the Production of Sequential Tasks are equal, they are said to be balanced; they all proceed at the same rate.
-Production Lines© are balanced when they are parallel on a Production Graph©.
+The process of adjusting Production Rates of a series of Sequential Tasks so that the duration to complete each Task is equal over a specific area enabling these tasks to be completed at the same rate.
+When the duration of Sequential Tasks are equal for a defined area, they are said to be balanced; they all proceed at the same rate.
+Production Lines® are balanced when they are parallel on a Production Graph®.

 A set of interrelated Tasks to be executed over a fixed period and within certain cost and other limitations to achieve a specific goal.